 Recommended Hotel: The Pacific Inn

 As its name implies, Sunset Beach in Huntington Beach offers families amazing views of West Coast sunsets.
 Spend a day in the sand or just drive here for an evening picnic dinner on the beach—either way, it’s doable since it’s just 30 minutes from Disneyland.
 Celebrities are often spotted at Sunset Beach, which may be an added bonus for star-struck teens, but it’s also known for its surfing and fishing.
 Lifeguards are on duty during peak seasons and public restrooms are available.
 Free parking is available on the street, but is limited.

 Recommended Hotel: The Waterfront Beach Resort, a Hilton Hotel

 4. Bolsa Chica State Beach

-For families who are visiting Disneyland by RV, take a trip to Bolsa Chica State Beach in Huntington Beach for an overnight getaway with the kids.
+For families visiting Disneyland by RV, take a trip to Bolsa Chica State Beach in Huntington Beach for an overnight getaway with the kids.
 Located just 30 minutes from the theme park, the beach is home to the city’s largest RV camp facility.
-Picnic areas, fire pits and popular activities also draw families to Bolsa Chica for beach days.
+Picnic areas, fire pits and popular outdoor activities also draw families to Bolsa Chica for beach days.
 Kite surfing is popular, as are bicycling and roller blading along the path at the beginning of the beach.
 Rentals, snack stands, showers and restrooms are available, and parking is about $10 per day.
 When evening sets in, head to one of the nearby restaurants for a family dinner.